kreiselman/Who-is-a-Friend/journal.md

 the percentage correct.
 It seems to depend on the selected data from the randomized training set but it seems to level off around 3/4 features.

+#5/10 Group Work
+-Started writing the paper and creating the presentation -Separated the deep learning models beased on depth to see if there is a correlation between depth and accuracy -added accuracy to log and linear regression.
+-added random baseline to see if guessing results is equivalent to the models we made